12 of the best hikes in Snowdonia National Park

 • Technical Aspects: Too many to name

-The most challenging and iconic day hike in Wales which will either provide you with one of the most memorable, or painful mountain days of your life.
+The Welsh 3000s is widely regarded as the most challenging and iconic day hike in Wales.
+It is the kind of route that will either give you one of the most memorable days of your life, or completely break you.

-The Welsh 3000s challenge involves summiting all 15 peaks in Wales above 3000ft within 24 hours without using any form of transport.
+The challenge involves summiting all 15 peaks in Wales over 3,000ft within 24 hours, without using any form of transport.
+The clock starts when you reach your first summit and stops as soon as you stand on the final one.

-So there’s my 10 favourite day hikes in Snowdonia National Park.
+So there you have it, my favourite day hikes in Snowdonia National Park.

-I’d love to know your thoughts, have I missed any out?
-Which is your favourite?
+I’d genuinely love to know what you think.
+Have I missed any gems?
+Which ones would make your list?

 Find me on Instagram